DIY Wednesday Addams Checkered Sweater

 Tip

-A ballpoint needle has a rounded tip and allows the needle to pass through knit fabric by separating threads instead of tearing it.
+A ballpoint needle has a rounded tip and allows the needle to pass through knit fabric by separating threads instead of tearing them.
 Using a regular needle will create skipped stitches or, even worse, fabric damage.
-Since knit fabric stretches, the zigzag stitch will allow fabric to stretch without breaking stitches.
+Since knit fabric stretches, the zigzag stitch will allow the fabric to stretch without breaking stitches.

 Image Credit: Beth Huntington